operasoftware/devopera/blog/_posts/2009-10-12-how-media-queries-allow-you-to-optimize-svg-icons-for-several-sizes.md

 ---
-title: How media queries allow you to optimize SVG icons for several sizes
+title: How Media Queries Allow You to Optimize SVG Icons for Several Sizes
 authors:
 - andreas-bovens
 tags: